 There are many situations that could cause a bus crash.
 The most common causes include:

 As a result of the complexity of the causes of serious bus accidents, there are often multiple potential defendants in a given case.
-An experienced New Brunswick bus accident lawyer can conduct investigate the collision by reviewing police reports, eyewitness statements, and other evidence, and determine precisely who should be held accountable for the injuries that result.
+An experienced New Brunswick bus accident attorney can conduct investigate the collision by reviewing police reports, eyewitness statements, and other evidence, and determine precisely who should be held accountable for the injuries that result.

 Just like other types of vehicle accidents, the harm sustained in bus crashes can be debilitating in nature, with the effects sometimes lasting for years.
 Though some incidents produce little more than cuts and scrapes, more severe accidents can cause traumatic brain injuries, disfiguring burns, spinal cord implications, deep cuts, broken bones, and more.